Shooting stars lead to a disaster movie with a famous big screen cast…

 The Russians “assist” the Americans saying they hypothetically “have” this weapon.
 The Russians finally admit to having such a weapon after fragments cause an earthquake in Siberia.
 And they agree to use it alongside the Americans after fragments cause a heavy avalanche in Switzerland and a tidal wave in Hong Kong.

 All causing death, damage and destruction on a huge scale.
-And then as time is running out.. a fragment is due to hit New York… just before the big one hits… and tune in to find out if its the end before even the start of a relationship for Tatiana and Bradley!
+And then as the time is running out.. a fragment is due to hit New York… just before the big one hits… and tune in to find out if its the end before even the start of a relationship for Tatiana and Bradley!

 The story was well set up with the nifty use of Donat’s introduction sets the scene for this movie.
-This along with the flashback to space story where the asteroid was discovered illustrated the film well.
+This along with the flashback to the space story where the asteroid was discovered illustrated the film well.
 Although both these parts not necessary, were a welcome addition to the plot.

 The music was written by Laurence Rosenthal, was apt with dramatic music when appropriate.
 Some of this instrumental music also added to the montages.
 And the music along with shots of that incoming asteroid led to many a tense moment.